 Emma comes from a medical background.
 She is the owner of Leeston Physiotherapy and co-founder of Ellesmere Road Runners.
 Southland born, Emma has been working in Selwyn since 2005.
 She has been involved in various sports as a player, coach and administrator and is currently a member of Ellesmere Netball and the Down River Kayak clubs.
 Emma is a co-founder of Ellesmere Road Runners, completed Coast to Coast 2013 as a kayaker in a team and Challenge Wanaka Half in 2015.

 Cameron was born and bred in Selwyn, growing up on a mixed cropping farm near Dunsandel.
 After completing an Ag.
 Commerce degree at Lincoln University, he commenced his career as a Rural Manager for the Bank of New Zealand.
 Cameron has been involved in a range of team and individual sports all his life playing senior cricket and rugby in his earlier days and more latterly supporting his three young sons in their sporting endeavours whilst trying to sneak in the odd mountain biking or running event when he can.

 We are proud to have launched our Activator program in 2017 in schools throughout Selwyn.
-Our four Activators are working closely to enhance the physical activity opportunities and experiences for all in their invested schools and their wider communities.
-Amy, Jono, Josh & Jayde can be seen out and about across the Selwyn District every week.
+Our Activators work to enhance physical activity opportunities and experiences for all, in their invested schools and the wider community.
+Mitch, Beth and Kate can be seen out and about across the Selwyn District every week.